tkn-tub/ns3-gym/src/lr-wpan/doc/lr-wpan.rst

 ###

 The MAC at present implements the unslotted CSMA/CA variant, without beaconing.
+Currently there is no support for coordinators and the relavant APIs.

 The implemented MAC is similar to Contiki's NullMAC, i.e., a MAC without sleep features.
-The radio is assiumed to be always active (receiving or transmitting).
-Moreover, frame reception is disabled while performing the CCA.
+The radio is assumed to be always active (receiving or transmitting), of completely shut down.
+Frame reception is not disabled while performing the CCA.

 The main API supported is the data transfer API (McpsDataRequest/Indication/Confirm).
 CSMA/CA according to Stc 802.15.4-2006, section 7.5.1.4 is supported.
-Frame reception and rejection according to Std 802.15.4-2006, section 7.5.6.2 is supported.
+Frame reception and rejection according to Std 802.15.4-2006, section 7.5.6.2 is supported, including acknowledgements.
+Only short addressing completely implemented.
 Various trace sources are supported, and trace sources can be hooked to sinks.

 PHY
 ###